VisionEval/VisionEval-Docs/docs/02-concept-primer.md

 What VisionEval can do, and even makes especially simple, is to evaluate large numbers of scenarios and explore how combinations of alternative future conditions might affect performance measures.
 Travel demand models, whether built using traditional trip-based or more contemporary activity-based techniques, sacrifice flexibility for network detail.
 It is difficult in such models to capture novel behaviors such as an increased propensity to use inexpensive ride-hailing services, or to express shifts in vehicle ownership and occupancy that may be influenced by multiple factors some of which have not yet been observed.
 Yet these potential shifts are often very important for assessing the potential of pricing, investment strategies or other policy priorities.
 VisionEval also makes it relatively simple to explore risks and opportunities that may eventually be realized as new transportation options mature.

 VisionEval won't help us determine if a particular highway segment should be built or upgraded, or what kind of transit service improvements should be extended into new areas.
-But it can help us look at the market for new technologies, and explore future scenarios that are based both on changed circumstances (altered demographics, increased congestion, or alternate road pricing strategies) as well as on changed behaviors (including behaviors that *might* happen, but that we have not yet observed because the key enabling technologies are too early in their deployment).
+But it can help us look at the market for new technologies, and explore future scenarios that are based both on changed circumstances (altered demographics, increased congestion, or alternate pricing strategies) as well as on changed behaviors (including behaviors that *might* happen, but that we have not yet observed because the key enabling technologies are too early in their deployment).
 VisionEval results can be explored in detail by market segment, asking questions about how benefits might be distributed regionally, and what overall system performance might look like.

 Ultimately, VisionEval is a system for asking a very broad range of "what if" questions about how the transportation system might perform, and how its benefits and costs might be distributed over the community.
 It can efficiently process hundreds of scenarios looking at many different types of interventions, alternative policies, and hypothetical future conditions and travel behaviors.
 The results can inform strategic questions, helping decision makers answer questions such as "What are our options for achieving this performance result?" or "What are our risks if new transportation technologies develop in these different ways?"